Russ Harvey Consulting - Computer and Internet Services

 Email data is difficult to work with and often is not easily transferred between programs except by using special utilities.

-I recommend backing up your email using the facilities built into your email program then including that backup file in your main backup.
+I recommend backing up your email using the facilities built into your email program then including that backup file in your main backup as well as separately.

 Most programs will export a single email into a stand-alone file (with the .eml extension in Windows).
 These files can be opened by any email program.